Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Introduce a bonus system for the top performers in the team.
 - [x] Ensure the team understands they need a definition of "Done".
 - [ ] Have the development managers for each Development Team member introduce their direct reports and go over their responsibilities on the Scrum Team.
-- [x] Ask the Product Owner to discuss the product, its vision, history, goals, and context, as well as answer questions.
+- [x] Ask the Product Owner to discuss the Product, its vision, history, goals, and context, as well as answer questions.

 _[⬆ Back to Top](#table-of-contents)_